FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_AS2ServerConfiguration.md

     To allow unlimited file sizes, enter 0 (zero).

 7. Enter host names and port numbers for the HTTP and HTTPS protocols for the **Asynchronous Receipt Receiver**.
-    Outgoing AS2 messages are sent by the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server.
-If an asynchronous receipt is requested from a partner, the partner server tries to reach the AS2 port on the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server.
-In a two-layer architecture, asynchronous receipts should be delivered to <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge.
-In that case, host and port numbers in these fields should be set to AS2 server on <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge.
+    Outgoing AS2 messages are sent by the {{< SecureTransport/componentshortname >}} Server.
+If an asynchronous receipt is requested from a partner, the partner server tries to reach the AS2 port on the {{< SecureTransport/componentshortname >}} Server.
+In a two-layer architecture, asynchronous receipts should be delivered to {{< SecureTransport/componentshortname >}} Edge.
+In that case, host and port numbers in these fields should be set to AS2 server on {{< SecureTransport/componentshortname >}} Edge.

 8. When you complete editing the settings, click **Update**.